go-air/docker/README.md

 # docker

-This repository contains docker sources (Dockerfiles and compose yaml) for go-air related projects
+This repository contains docker sources (Dockerfiles and compose yaml) for go-air related projects.
+The Docker resources are
+interoperable: you can build any subset into a single image coherently without modification.

 ## tools